maplestory-music/maplebgm-db/README.md

 ## Description

-This database is a record all MapleStory background music tracks and related metadata.
+This database is a record of all MapleStory background music tracks and related metadata.
 A visual representation of the data can be found at [MapleStory Music](https://maplestory-music.github.io/).